mickeysanto/Portfolio/README.md

 ### Projects

+<a href="https://github.com/mickeysanto/Worldly-Planes">Worldly Planes</a> (2024 - Present)
+- A 3D isometric video game project currently under development
+- Updates to the game are posted in order to document the development process

 <a href="https://github.com/mickeysanto/ARcade">ARcade</a> (2024)
 - ARcade is an augmented reality-based, tower defense videogame I developed as my solo senior project
 - Players control and move two laser gun "towers" that are spawned in on trigger images to shoot down